MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-connect-to-health-emergency-response.md

    ![Hospital Emergency Response Decision Support Dashboard app connect your data link](media/service-connect-to-health-emergency-response/service-health-emergency-response-app-connect-data.png)

+1. A dialog will appear.

-1. In the dialog box, enter the name of your organization, for example, "Contoso Health Systems".
+   1. In the organization name field, enter the name of your organization, for example, "Contoso Health Systems".
 This field is optional.
 This name appears in the upper-left side of the dashboard.

-1. In the CDS_base_solution field, Type the URL of your Common Data Service environment instance.
-For example: https://[myenv].crm.dynamics.com > **Next**.
+   1. In the CDS_base_solution field, Type the [URL of your Common Data Service environment instance](https://docs.microsoft.com/powerapps/sample-apps/emergency-response/deploy-configure#publish-the-power-bi-dashboard).
+For example: https://[myenv].crm.dynamics.com.
+When done, click **Next**.

    ![Hospital Emergency Response Decision Support Dashboarde app URL dialog](media/service-connect-to-health-emergency-response/service-health-emergency-response-app-url-dialog.png)